miroxik74/dbs-mods/mods/README.md

 ## FAQ
 - Why is my mod not showing up in DBS?
 > Make sure you have "`isMod`" set to `true` and that your mod file mates your mod name.
-For an example if my mod was called "`Example Mod`" my mod file name would be "`ExampleMod.js`".
+For example, if my mod was called "`Example Mod`" my mod file name would be "`ExampleMod.js`".